Your engine could easily overheat and you may damage your engine if you have not got the air out from the cooling system completely.

 8. Go for a test drive

 You should now make sure that you can’t find any leaks from after your reparation.
 If it seems good, take your car out for a long test drive.
-Be very attentive about your coolant temperature at the test drive and make sure the car does not start to overheat.
+Be very attentive about your coolant temperature during the test drive and make sure the car does not start to overheat.
 Overheating can cause your head gasket to blow and you really do not want that to happen.
 Check all the functions and the temperature of the climate control.

 9. Fill coolant again